thakur-himanshu/SpringMVCCRUDTestTask/README.md

 # Employee storage service for companies

-Simple CRUD application using Spring MVC and Hibernate.
-I used MySQL as database and Maven as a build tool for the project.
-Our Application is Employee
-Storage Service where you can view or search employee, create new empoloyee, edit or delete existing employee.
+A Simple CRUD application using Spring MVC and Hibernate using MySQL database and Maven as a build tool for the project.
+Our Application is Employee Storage Service where you can add, view, edit and delete an employee record.

 ## Tools and Technologies used

-Spring 4.1.5 RELEASE, Hibernate 4.3.8 Final, MySQL 5.7, Java 8, Intellij IDEA, Tomcat 8, Maven 3
+Spring 4.3 RELEASE, Hibernate 4.3.8 Final, MySQL 5.7, Java 8, Intellij IDEA, Tomcat 8.5, Apache Maven 3.5

 ### Follow the steps mentioned below to develop this application.
-Step 1: Create Database Table
+Step 1: Create a Database and a table
 Create database EMP_DB in MySQL.
 SQL statement to create the table is given below.
 ```
 CREATE TABLE `EMP_TBL` (